LeiWangR/HDG/README.md

 For UWA3DActivity+UWA3D Multiview Activity depth only, you can use [this link](https://pan.baidu.com/s/1R5JRX8JnaFzEBAsZEtVUyQ)(extraction code: 172h).

 For CAD60 depth only, please use [this link](https://pan.baidu.com/s/1y11YieObi4H1GM6pe2P75g) (extraction code: 36wt)

+For big datasets such as NTU-60 and NTU-120 (NTU RGB-D) please refer to [this link](https://github.com/shahroudy/NTURGB-D) for the request to download)

 ## 4 Run the codes of HDG